 Where can I see the FAQs for participants?
 FAQs for Participants can be found on their dashboard when they log in.
 Alternatively, they are publicly displayed on the website: https://windowwanderland.com/faq-for-participants/

-We are all about sharing and community building, this is no mega-corp-profit-making project.
+What are the benefits of making an event through us?
+We are all about sharing and celebrating the individuality of your area and broadcasting that to our community.
+It is a locally created event, with your community at its heart, with your own spin on it.
+This is no Mc-mega-corp-profit-making project.
 The KEY to Window Wanderland is to give opportunities to everyone to make a display.
-Through years of passion and trial-and-error we know how to do just that so why re-invent the wheel?
+Through years of passion and trial-and-error we know how to do just that so why reinvent the wheel?
 We also have other good reasons for you to join with us: